Spiranthes diluvialis: Conservation

+Spiranthes diluvialis is a federally listed threatened species of the United States.
+However, it was proposed for delisting in 2025 due to successful recovery efforts.
+It is listed as a critically endangered and fully protected species by the State of Nevada.
+The plant has been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as nationally endangered.
+The International Union for Conservation of Nature lists S. diluvialis as globally of least concern based on the estimates on the number of mature individuals made in 2004 and 2005.

 Threats to this species include habitat loss and degradation via many processes.
 Urban development has led to the extirpation of a number of populations, including some within the Salt Lake City and Colorado Springs metropolitan areas.
 It continues to be a threat in many areas, including the vicinity of Boulder, Colorado.
 Threats associated with urban development include the introduction of weeds into the habitat and the loss of pollinating insects.
 Construction and maintenance of roads and other infrastructure, such as dams and pipelines, damages habitat.
 Recreational activities in the plant's riparian habitat, such as boating and off-road vehicle use, can be damaging.
 Some populations grow in irrigated fields and are susceptible to mowing and other farm activity, and the conversion to agricultural use consumes natural areas.
 As much as 65% of the plant's known habitat is affected by cattle and horse grazing; this can be harmful but it may also be beneficial in some ways, especially if the animals eat competing weeds.
 The orchid grows in wetland habitat, which is degraded by any process that alters the local hydrology; one estimate had 52% of all individuals in areas threatened by hydrological change.
 Water is diverted for irrigation and municipal use.
 The orchid grows in flood-prone river habitat and flood suppression via levees and other structures affects and prevents this natural process.
 River restoration activities have been known to negatively affect orchid populations that have become established or re-established in previously altered river habitat.